Having a great team vibe goes way beyond happiness at work and cool perks – and we’re here to break it down for you!

-Anonymity by Choice: Unlike other solutions, Officevibe gives every user (regardless of rank or role) the choice to submit direct feedback anonymously or not to their organization.
+Anonymity by Choice: Unlike other solutions, Officevibe gives every user (regardless of rank or role) a choice to submit direct feedback anonymously or not to their organization.

 Honest Conversations: Managers can reply to the anonymous feedback left by a team member in Officevibe – and the team member can continue to respond while maintaining their anonymity if they want to.
 This encourages safe, open communication to address key issues.

 Aggregated Results: All Pulse Survey results are aggregated and anonymous, making the data managers and HR receive more reliable.
-The answers an employee leaves on a Pulse Survey cannot be traced back to them, meaning that they are safe to share their true thoughts, needs and feelings.
+The answers an employee leaves on a Pulse Survey cannot be traced back to them, meaning they are safe to share their true thoughts, needs, and feelings.

 Pulse Survey Questions